PlayFPN FAQ

 • The website shows all the results of all teams' games in all PlayFPN events.

-• Teams can research the other teams' events and see teams' rosters.
+• Teams can research the other teams' events and see the teams' rosters.

 • Teams also earn points for each win with a formula based on the pool, bracket, class and tournament type.